 Bangkok itinerary 7 days: beginning at Khao San Road

-We arrived a stone’s throw from Bangkok’s famous Khao San Road at 6am on a Saturday after a 17-hour journey from Koh Phi Phi.
+On our trip, we arrived a stone’s throw from Khao San Road at 6am on a Saturday after a 17-hour journey from Koh Phi Phi.
 If you are arriving in similar style, check out our guide on how to take overnight buses like a pro!

 Where to stay in Khao San Road